caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * An assignment is a set of disjoint paths (each path = one register) covering the distance graph
   * An assignment with a minimal set of paths is the optimal solution
-* Exploit resgisters in of pipelined datapath
+* Exploit registers in of pipelined datapath
   * Chained operations
     * Pipelined MAC
   * Many special registers